Shrine of the Virgin of the Rosary of Pompei: Our Lady of the Rosary

 The painting of "Our Lady of the Rosary" with its bronze gilt frame is presented to the pilgrims on the high altar.
 The venerated painting depicts the Virgin Mary and Child Jesus presenting rosaries to Saint Dominic and Saint Catherine of Siena.
 Originally bought by Dominican priest Alberto Radente for eight carlini in Naples, it was offered to Bartolo Longo on the 13 November 1875 for the church he was building in Pompei.

 An attempt was made by an amateur to restore it, and it was placed in the church on 13 February 1876, the foundation day for the Confraternity of the Holy Rosary there.
 In 1880 the famous Italian painter, Federico Madlarelli, offered to restore the image.
 It was again finally restored by Vatican artists in 1965.

 Bartolo Longo composed the "Novena of Petition" in July 1879, testing it by himself while he suffered from typhoid fever.
 The text was inspired by a daily vision of a miraculous portrait of Our Lady of the Rosary, to which the Novena was first dedicated in Pompei.

-The full Prayer consists in a daily pronunciation of at least three decades (three Holy Misteries) of the Rosary each day followed by the Novena.
+The full Prayer consists in a daily pronunciation of at least three decades (three Holy Mysteries) of the Rosary each day followed by the Novena.
 It takes 54 days of time, without interruption.

 On 23 April 1965, the painting was personally crowned by Pope Paul VI.

+In November 2024, Pope Francis wrote a letter timed to co-incide with the 150 year sesqui-centenary anniversary of the arrival of the painting at Pompeii in 1875.
+The letter generated reports in all of the main catholic news services globally.